timmyreilly/draco/doc/howto/debugging-vs.md

 # Debugging Draco services locally

-This document provides detailed guidance on debugging the core Draco services (API and remote execution agent) running in your Azure environment from your local machine using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+This document provides detailed guidance on debugging the core Draco services (API and remote execution agent) running in your Azure environment from your local developer machine using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).

 > Documentation for other development environments (Visual Studio Code, etc.) is on the roadmap.
 We welcome contributions from the community in building this documentation out.